AviatrixSystems/avxlabs-docs/docs/ace-automation/_sources/docs/start.md

 ## Pod Registration

 A set of cloud accounts has been reserved for each class participant.
 What we at Aviatrix call a "POD".
-To register for your pod, please open the [registration portal](https://automation-portal.ace.aviatrixlab.com/), enter your details and the access code provided by the instructor.
+To register for your pod, please open the
+<a href="https://automation-portal.ace.aviatrixlab.com/" target="_blank">registration portal</a>, enter your details and the access code provided by the instructor.
 After clicking submit, you will assigned a pod number and given details about the pod; URLs, usernames, passwords, etc to be used throughout the course.

 ## Initial Topology